-This handsome small specimen tree or large shrub bears creamy white flowers in large panicles in June and July.
+The Japanese Tree Lilac is a handsome small specimen tree or large shrub that bears creamy white flowers in large panicles in June and July.
 Clumps will have three or more stems.
 2002 Iowa Tree of the Year.

 Easily grown in average, medium moisture, well-drained soil in full sun.
 Tolerates light shade, but best bloom occurs in full sun.
 Prefers organically rich, moist, slightly acidic soils with good drainage.
 Needs good air circulation.
 Tolerates urban conditions well.
 To the extent practicable, faded flower panicles should be removed prior to seed set.
 Prune as needed immediately after flowering.
 Best growth typically occurs in cool summer climates.